ubihazard/vscode-workspace-gc/README.md

 # Visual Studio Code workspace garbage collector

 Every time you create a workspace or simply open a folder, [Visual Studio Code](https://code.visualstudio.com) creates a workspace storage item associated with it for the purpose of keeping some workspace-specific settings and data.
 (In Code a folder is really treated like a temporary workspace.)
-This folder can be found at:
+Workspace storage can be found at:

 ```console
 $vscodedata/user-data/User/workspaceStorage